rust-lang/reference/src/abi.md

 > `rustc` lints against any use following the first with a future-compatibility warning.
 This may become an error in the future.

 r[abi.link_section.unsafe]
-This attribute is unsafe as it allows users to place data and code into sections of memory not expecting them, such as mutable data into read-only areas.
+The `link_section` attribute must be marked with [`unsafe`][attributes.safety] because it allows users to place data and code into sections of memory not expecting them, such as mutable data into read-only areas.

 r[abi.link_section.edition2024]
 > [!EDITION-2024]